Reading and processing OTM data and Generating OTM spline models

 maintainer for recommendations.

-The second issue that determines the value of knot_p
+The second issue that determines the value of knot_p is

 the study organism.
 Generally, OTMs will equilibrate to the